Khoibu people: Notified status of the tribe in India

 With reference to the Ministry of States' letter No.D.4101-B-49, dated 28 April 1949, the Dewan of Manipur State, vide his letter No.2/AG/49/0695-96 dated 6 June 1949, gave the list Scheduled Tribes of Manipur mentioning 'Khoibu' at serial number 18 of the list for inclusion in the Draft Constitution of India.
 The latest recognition document is the one granted by Manipur Hill Area Committee, which is a statutory body under the Constitution of India, in its Resolution No.4(HAC) 2002 dated 28 October 2002, vide order Memo No.4/3/2002-LA (HAC), Imphal dated 11 November 2002.
-The Manipur Legislative Assembly Hill Area Committee (HAC), in the year 2002 and 2011, recommended the recognition of the Khoibus as a separate tribe to authorities concerned.
+The Manipur Legislative Assembly Hill Area Committee (HAC), in the year 2002 and 2011, recommended the recognition of the Khoibus as a separate tribe to the authorities concerned.

 In the year 2015, the GPRN recognised the Uipo (Khoibu) as a separate Naga tribe.
 The Uipo Maruo Koukartuo (UMK) appreciated the GPRN for standing for the rights of the minority by looking into the matter objectively and taking a very mature decision.
 "The decision of the GPRN in recognizing Uipo (Khoibu) as a separate Naga tribe is a reaffirmation that minorities have hope and there can be justice.
 It has reaffirmed the people in the RULE of LAW," the UMK observed.

 Settlements

 Khoibu Khullen is the oldest and the first Khoibu settlement village in the eastern hills of Manipur bordering Myanmar.
-Despite their identity being ignored, suppressed and repressed by tribals and non-tribals, the Khoibu has been able to retain their identity so far.
+Despite their identity being ignored, suppressed and repressed by tribals and non-tribals, the Khoibu have been able to retain their identity so far.